thomaskioko/blog/content/posts/android_screenshot_testing.md

 )
 ```

-These options set up pixel-perfect matching `changeThreshold = 0f` and reduce the size of the PNG files `resizeScale = 0.5` to save storage space.
+These options establish pixel perfect matching with `changeThreshold = 0f` and reduce PNG file size using `resizeScale = 0.5` to conserve storage.

-Testing Across Multiple Devices and Themes
+## Verify multiple configurations

-Roborazzi makes it easy to test across different device configurations and themes:
+Test across different device configurations and themes using the following pattern:

 ```kotlin
 enum class DefaultTestDevices(val spec: String) {